Last updated: 9 June 2026

 Is it always worth overpaying your mortgage?

 Often yes, because it reduces interest and shortens your term.
 However, it depends on your mortgage rate, whether ERCs apply, and whether you have higher-interest debt or no emergency fund.
-If you're paying 20% on a credit card and 4% on your mortgage, clear the card first.
+If you're paying 20% on a credit card and 4% on your mortgage, clearing the card first is usually the stronger move.
 The maths isn't close.

 How much can I overpay without charges?

-Most UK fixed-rate mortgages allow up to 10% of the outstanding balance per year without penalty.
+Most UK fixed-rate mortgages allow up to 10% of the outstanding balance per year without penalty, according to MoneyHelper.
 Tracker and variable-rate products often allow unlimited overpayments.
 The exact rules depend on your lender and product, so always check your mortgage offer documents.
 Our mortgage overpayment UK guide covers this in full.

 Should I overpay monthly or with lump sums?